 - In a small bowl, combine the pumpkin purée, brown sugar and buttermilk.

-- Place on the baking sheet and bake for 12 to 14 minutes until scones are lightly browned on the bottom.
-Let scones cool on the pan for a few minutes before moving to a rack.
+- Place on the prepared baking sheet and bake for 12 to 14 minutes until scones are a light golden brown on the bottom.

 Espresso Glaze